Pankow: Motorised transportation

 Pankow's road network is characterised by three radial axes to and from the city centre at Alexanderplatz - all of them running in a north/north-eastern direction: B96a (Schönhauser Allee/Berliner Straße), B109 (Prenzlauer Allee/Prenzlauer Promenade) and B2 (Greifswalder Straße/Berliner Allee).
 B109 leads to A114; Pankow is also the only borough in Berlin which is directly served by the Berliner Ring A10.

 The ring roads of Danziger Straße (within the Berlin S-Bahn circle line) and Ostseestraße - Wisbyer Straße - Bornholmer Straße also of high importance.

 Public transportation

 Pankow is served by the S-Bahn lines S1, S2, S25, S26, S41, S42, S8 and S85.
 The northeastern part of the Berlin S-Bahn circle line is located in Pankow, which includes the stations of Storkower Straße, Landsberger Allee, Greifswalder Straße, Prenzlauer Allee and Schönhauser Allee.
 Bornholmer Straße station and Wollankstraße station border the borough of Mitte, while Schönholz station and Wilhelmsruh station border Reinickendorf.
 The Stettiner Bahn serves Pankow, Pankow-Heinersdorf, Blankenburg, Karow and Buch.
+These stations are spread across the borough and are particularly important in connecting its western and northern parts, which do not have tram access.

-In addition to the S-Bahn, five U-Bahn stations are located in the borough of Pankow: Senefelderplatz, Eberswalder Straße, Schönhauser Allee, Vinetastraße and Pankow.
+In addition to the S-Bahn, five U-Bahn stations of the U2 line are located in the south of the borough of Pankow: Senefelderplatz, Eberswalder Straße, Schönhauser Allee, Vinetastraße and Pankow.
 At Schönhauser Allee and Pankow, travellers can change to S-Bahn services.

+Many tram lines serve the borough in its southern, more urban half, with a particular density in the central and densely populated Prenzlauer Berg.
+In many parts of the borough, trams are the most important mode of public transportation.